PHPirates/kotlin-template-project/readme.md

 * Go to File | New | Module from Existing Sources and select your `build.gradle` file.
 Make sure 'Use gradle wrapper' is selected.
 Select a different Gradle JVM if prompted.
 * You should commit all the files you added, but not the generated files in `.gradle/`.
 * You can run Gradle tasks from the Gradle window on the right, for example `build` to build your project, `run` to run the main class if you have one or `check` to run tests.
+* It is recommended that you use a continuous integration service like Travis, which will build and run tests on their server when you push a commit.
+Install the Travis GitHub App by going to the GitHub marketplace, and after that copy the `.travis.yml`, possibly remove parts you don't need.

 ## Tips
 This was only tested with IntelliJ.